 Kaidaifi is shredded filo dough and that’s exactly how I feel today.
-I had a fight with my husband and this time it’s my fault.
-I just had lunch with a good friend (a psychotherapist) who feels I might have post traumatic stress from my childhood.
+I had a fight with my husband and it’s my fault.
+Later, I had lunch with a good friend (a psychotherapist) who feels I might have post traumatic stress from my childhood.
 Her analysis struck me and I believe it could be true.

 Ingredients: 7 ounces of thawed kadaifi pastry, 1/4 cup all purpose flour, 2 large eggs, 4 skinless boneless chicken breast halves, 3 tablespoons olive oil, 2 tablespoons butter or ghee, 6 tablespoons of pomegranate molasses.

 - Allow kadaifi to dry a little at room temperature until a little dry and break up into little pieces or cut if necessary.
 Place in a bowl or plate.
 Put flour in separate dish and beat the eggs in a third dish.

 - Using a heavy kitchen mallet, beat the chicken breasts as thinly as you can.
 Dip each chicken fillet into the flour first, then egg, and finally roll in the kadaifi pieces.
 Heat the oil and butter in a large skillet over medium heat.
 Saute the chicken for 3-4 minutes on each side, until crisp golden brown.
 Transfer to plate with paper towels to drain briefly.